codingisfun-96/FRT_PROJECT/README.md

 As additional feature users are also allowed to upload their notes in text format.
 An encryption algorithm is used to keep the user login credentials for different websites safe and secure.

-Here are some of the screenshots of the working application:<br>
+-------Here are some of the screenshots of the working application-------<br><br>
 Homepage:
 ![Homepage screenshot](https://github.com/codingisfun-96/FRT_PROJECT/blob/main/Screenshots/home.png)<br>
 About-page: